nautobot/nautobot/nautobot/docs/models/extras/jobresult.md

 - A reference to the user who initiated the task
 - Timestamps indicating when the task was created and when it completed
 - An overall status such as "pending", "running", "errored", or "completed".
-- A block of structured data (often rendered as JSON); Output from the `.run()` and any `test` methods go to `output`.
+- A block of structured data (often rendered as JSON); Any return values from the `.run()` and any `test` methods go to `output`.
 In addition any Job or plugin using the JobResult model can store arbitrary structured data here if needed.
 (Note that prior to Nautobot 1.2, job log records were stored in this field; they are now stored as distinct [`JobLogEntry`](joblogentry.md) records instead.)